mshibanami/xcstrings-cli/README.md

 * `--version, -v`: `boolean` (Optional)
     * Show version.
 * `--config`: `string` (Optional)
     * The custom config file path.
-If not specified, xcstrings-cli will look for `xcstrings-cli.json` or `xcstrings-cli.json5` in the current folder or its parent folders until the root.
+If not specified, `xcs` will look for `xcstrings-cli.json` or `xcstrings-cli.json5` in the current folder or its parent folders until the root.
 * `--path`: `string` (Optional)
     * The xcstrings file path.
 Defaults to `Localizable.xcstrings` in the current directory, or to the first `xcstringsPaths` entry in the config when present.
     * You can also specify the alias you set in the config file. (`xcstringsPaths` entry with `alias` field)